 The Digital Library Galleries offer a variety of ways to interact with the material in the APS collections.
-These galleries represent a commitment to work with interns to develop digital library skills and an interest in library outreach.
+These galleries represent a commitment to work with interns and fellows to develop digital library skills and an interest in library outreach.

 Eastern Apps: Visualizing Historic Prison Data

 The APS Library holds admission books of the Eastern State Penitentiary, from roughly 1830-1850.
 The admission books contain the names, offences, sentences, places of origin, and race/ethnicity of inmates, as well as comments about the moral standing of the prisoners.

 This gallery presents a collection of interactive apps that explore trends in the data from the books.